DeustoDatacom/BDAP/datavis.md

 ::: notes

-A static visualization that uses the data that is available when the visualization is created.
+- A static visualization that uses the data that is available when the visualization is created.
 Any new data requires a refresh.

-From Administrador de tareas/Windows Task Manager:
+- From Windows Task Manager: `Ctrl+Shift+Esc`

-A real-time visualization that looks like the static one but updates itself constantly.
+    - A real-time visualization that looks like the static one but updates itself constantly.

-A streaming data visualization that shows the flow of data and the impact it has on the statistics.
+    - A streaming data visualization that shows the flow of data and the impact it has on the statistics.

+Perception of moving elements poses an additional difficulty for interpretation.

 <!-- Gapminder: https://youtu.be/hVimVzgtD6w?t=147